KenKundert/networth/README.rst

     A dictionary that is used to map an account name to something that is easier to read.

-coins:
+cryptocompare:
+    A dictionary containing information about cryptocurrency prices that are to be downloaded from cryptocompare.com.

+    tokens:
-    A list of crytpocurrency tokens that should be available for use.
+        A dictionary of crytpocurrency tokens that should be available for use.

-coins max price age:
-    Maximum age in seconds of the coins price caches.
-If the prices are older than this, the cache is flushed and the prices are updated.

-coin prices filename:
-    Name of the file used as the cryptocurrency price cache.

-securities:
-    A list of security symbols that should be available for use.

-securities max price age:
-    Maximum age in seconds of the securities price caches.
-If the prices are older than this, the cache is flushed and the prices are updated.

-security prices filename:
-    Name of the file used as the security price cache.
+        The key of the dictionary is the token symbol, the value is the category it should associate with.

+    ttl:
+        Cache time to live.
+If the cache is older than this time, it is refreshed.
+Here are example times: 600s, 10m, 6h, 1d.

-iexcloud api key:
+    api key:
-    The security prices are downloaded from IEXcloud.io.
-You must sign up with them to use this service.
-The free account is more than sufficient for your needs.
-Once you sign up you get an API token, which you give as the value for this field.
-This field, or the next, must be given if you specify securities.
+        The coin prices are downloaded from cryptocompare.com.
+Specifying the API key is optional.
+Providing an API key increases your limits, but limits are generally not a problem for *Networth* because it is run so infrequently.

-iexcloud api key avendesora account:
+    api key account field:
         You may place the API key in *Avendesora* and use this key to specify the account and field name for the API key.

-metals:
-    A list of precious metal tokens that should be available for use.

-metals max price age:
-    Maximum age in seconds of the metals price caches.
-If the prices are older than this, the cache is flushed and the prices are updated.

-metal prices filename:
-    Name of the file used as the precious metal price cache.
+iexcloud:
+    A dictionary containing information about security prices that are to be downloaded from iexcloud.io.
+This dictionary takes the same fields as *cryptocompare*.

-metals api key:
+metals api:
-    The precious metal prices are downloaded from metals-api.com.
-You must sign up with them to use this service.
-The free account is generally sufficient for your needs.
-Once you sign up you can get an API token, which you give as the value for this field.
-This field, or the next, must be given if you specify precious metals.

-metals api key avendesora account:
-    You may place the API key in *Avendesora* and use this key to specify the account and field name for the API key.
+    A dictionary containing information about precious metals prices that are to be downloaded from metals-api.com.
+This dictionary takes the same fields as *cryptocompare*.

 estimated value overrides file:
     A path to a file of *estimated_value* overrides.
 Give as a NestedText file